gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 Execute the following command to run the new service locally:

 `mvn spring-boot:run`

->**INFO:** As an uber-jar, it could also be run with `java -jar target/catalog-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now

 Once the application is done initializing you should see:

 ```